okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/common-hook-set-up-steps/main/index.md

 ### Preview tab

-An [Inline Hook Preview](https://help.okta.com/okta_help.htm?id=ext-preview-inline-hooks)tab, accessible in the Admin Console, is available for the following two Inline Hooks:
+An [Inline Hook Preview](https://help.okta.com/okta_help.htm?id=ext-preview-inline-hooks) tab, accessible in the Admin Console, is available for the following two Inline Hooks:

 * Registration Inline Hook
 * SAML Inline  Hook

-Before enabling the hook, the preview tab can run a sample Okta request call, and receive the external service response.
+Before enabling the hook, the preview tab can run a sample Okta request call and receive the external service response.
 Review the request and response formats to make sure responses are accurate.

-An [Event Hook Preview](https://help.okta.com/okta_help.htm?id=ext-event-hooks-preview) tab is also available for Event Hooks, and displays the JSON payload for the selected Event Type.
+An [Event Hook Preview](https://help.okta.com/okta_help.htm?id=ext-event-hooks-preview) tab is also available for Event Hooks and displays the JSON payload for the selected Event Type.
 The preview tab can confirm a successful delivery of the request.

 ### Admin Console System Log
 Use the Admin Console System Log to review logs of the Event, Inline Hook triggers, or errors encountered during testing from the Okta org.
-See [System Log](https://help.okta.com/okta_help.htm?id=ext_Reports_SysLog)
+See [System Log](https://help.okta.com/okta_help.htm?id=ext_Reports_SysLog).

 ### Glitch logs